jnozzi/cocoadev.com/markdown/PrematureOptimization.md

 * **DON'T** optimize until you can really see where your application is slow.
 If it's not slow, don't optimize it.
 (If it ain't broke...)
 * **DON'T** rewrite standard library routines -- for example, stuff in Foundation or Libc.
-* **DON'T** write your own drawing code -- if drawing speed is important, look into General/OpenGL.
+* **DON'T** write your own drawing code -- if drawing speed is important, look into OpenGL.
 * **DON'T** worry too much about allocation of a few hundred normal objects.
-An General/NSString is cheap to create.
+An NSString is cheap to create.

 * **DO** improve inefficient algorithms.
 Learn about Big-O notation.
 When a better algorithm is available, use it!
 * **DO** look for system services that have already implemented efficient algorithms for you.
-General/NSDictionary is a hash table, General/NSArray is a smart array with fairly optimal storage, the -sort routines generally perform an efficient sort, etc. * **DO** find and eliminate places where you are doing redundant work, such as sorting an array that's already sorted, reading a file more than once, or calling [array count] in the test statement of a for loop.
+NSDictionary is a hash table, NSArray is a smart array with fairly optimal storage, the -sort routines generally perform an efficient sort, etc. * **DO** find and eliminate places where you are doing redundant work, such as sorting an array that's already sorted, reading a file more than once, or calling [array count] in the test statement of a for loop.
 * **DO** try to cache and re-use expensive objects.
-A ten-megabyte General/NSData is not something you should be creating, destroying, and recreating frequently.
+A ten-megabyte NSData is not something you should be creating, destroying, and recreating frequently.
 On the other hand, don't cache too aggressively.
 If you cache big chunks of data to prevent a disk read, you may end up incurring two disk I/Os, one as it gets swapped to disk and one as it gets swapped back.
 * **DO** check to make sure that your optimizations really make things faster!
 Keep sampling and profiling as your application grows and changes.
 * **DO** check performance against all the OS versions you intend to support -- sometimes unusual differences may crop up if Apple makes something faster or slower underneath you.

--- ***from where do you have the scoop on General/NSArray? and wouldn't this mean less than O(1) access times for arrays? *** -- From reading the General/CFArray source in Darwin, which General/NSArray uses.
+-- ***from where do you have the scoop on NSArray? and wouldn't this mean less than O(1) access times for arrays? *** -- From reading the CFArray source in Darwin, which NSArray uses.
 And yes it does, but only for very large arrays.
 At fewer than 64K items, it uses a deque with O(1) access times.
 It's interesting reading if you can get over the ugly spacing and lack of comments!

 ----